ensemble-ai/exercise-2-camera-control-rdshi5/README.md

 - I added a scuffed timer to make the terraforming buttons work when held and take some strain off my wrists
 - For the position locked camera, I tacked the position of the draw_camera_logic marker to the camera, so that it stays the same size on-screen when zooming (for added clarity).
 It's also quite large.
+- For the autoscrolling camera, I added an exported boolean variable to control whether the vessel naturally follows the camera.
+When true, the vessel's motion will always remain constant relative to the frame.
+When false, the vessel's motion will always remain constant relative to the world and will get dragged along.